 When accounting for possible node failures, it is also important to understand how storage is affected.

-OpenShift Dedicated clusters have at least three master nodes and three infrastructure nodes that are preconfigured for high availability, either in a single zone or across multiple zones depending on the type of cluster you have selected.
-This means that master and infrastructure nodes have the same resiliency of worker nodes, with the added benefit of being managed completely by Red Hat.
+OpenShift Dedicated clusters have at least three control plane nodes and three infrastructure nodes that are preconfigured for high availability, either in a single zone or across multiple zones depending on the type of cluster you have selected.
+This means that control plane and infrastructure nodes have the same resiliency of worker nodes, with the added benefit of being managed completely by Red Hat.

-In the event of a complete master outage, the OpenShift APIs will not function, and existing worker node pods will be unaffected.
-However, if there is also a pod or node outage at the same time, the masters will have to recover before new pods or nodes can be added or scheduled.
+In the event of a complete control plane node outage, the OpenShift APIs will not function, and existing worker node pods will be unaffected.
+However, if there is also a pod or node outage at the same time, the control plane nodes will have to recover before new pods or nodes can be added or scheduled.

 All services running on infrastructure nodes are configured by Red Hat to be highly available and distributed across infrastructure nodes.
 In the event of a complete infrastructure outage, these services will be unavailable until these nodes have been recovered.